microsoft/code-with-engineering-playbook/docs/CI-CD/recipes/reusing-devcontainers-within-a-pipeline.md

 >
 > &#178;: could be mitigated via adding image caching without using a container registry

-### Run CI pipelines in the dev container with image registry
+### Run CI Pipelines in the Dev Container with Image Registry

 | Pros | Cons |
 | -- | -- |